Skip to content

 MQTT Topic Hierarchies for Manufacturing Telemetry and OEE Workflows

-Deterministic MQTT topic design is the foundational contract between edge telemetry sources and centralized analytics platforms.
-In industrial environments, topics are not merely routing keys; they are semantic namespaces that enforce topology alignment, access control boundaries, and data lineage requirements.
-When programmable logic controllers (PLCs), edge gateways, and smart actuators publish telemetry, the hierarchy must mirror physical asset boundaries while preserving predictable subscription patterns for downstream OEE computation.
-A poorly structured namespace introduces broker routing overhead, fractures telemetry lineage, and forces downstream consumers to maintain brittle mapping dictionaries that degrade pipeline throughput.
+Deterministic MQTT topic design is the foundational contract between edge telemetry sources and the analytics platforms that compute Overall Equipment Effectiveness (OEE).
+This page is part of Core Architecture & Data Mapping, and it focuses on one narrow concern: how to structure broker namespaces so that programmable logic controllers (PLCs), edge gateways, and smart actuators publish into routes that mirror physical asset boundaries while keeping subscriptions predictable.
+A poorly structured namespace is not a cosmetic problem — it introduces broker routing overhead, fractures telemetry lineage, and forces downstream consumers to maintain brittle mapping dictionaries that silently corrupt availability and performance numbers.

-Legacy Address MQTT Topic Suffix Data Type Precision
+Legacy address MQTT topic suffix Data type Precision

 %MW100 voltage_dc_f Float32 2 decimals